Language Learning Vs. Language Acquisition

 What is the difference between Language Learning and Language Acquisition?

-It is important to first understand that they are not the same things.
+It is essential first to understand that they are not the same things.
 Language learning is the process of acquiring a second or foreign language.
-While language acquisition is the process of naturally acquiring a first language.
+At the same time, language acquisition is naturally acquiring a first language.

 There are several key differences between them.
 One of the most important is that language learners typically study grammar rules and memorize vocabulary.
 While language acquirers simply absorb these things through exposure to the language.
-This difference is due to the fact that language learners are trying to consciously learn a new language.
-While language acquirers are simply exposed to the language and unconsciously pick it up.
+This difference is because language learners consciously try to learn a new language.
+At the same time, language acquirers are simply exposed to the language and unconsciously pick it up.

 Another key difference is that language learners often have difficulty producing correct grammar and pronunciation, while language acquirers do not.
 This is because grammar and pronunciation are usually learned unconsciously during the process of acquisition.
 While they must be consciously learned when studying a foreign language.
 Finally, it is worth noting that language acquisition always occurs in childhood, while language learning can happen at any age.
-This is because children’s brains are more “plastic” and are able to easily learn new languages.
+Children’s brains are more “plastic” and can learn new languages quickly.
 While adult brains are more set in their ways and thus harder to change.

 How is second Language Learning different from first Language Acquisition?

 There are many differences between first-language acquisition and second-language learning.
-One of the biggest differences is that second-language learners generally have a much greater awareness of language than first-language learners.
-This is because second-language learners are usually older than first-language learners, and have had more experience with language in general.
+One of the most significant differences is that second-language learners generally have a much greater awareness of language than first-language learners.
+This is because second-language learners are usually older than first-language learners and have more general experience with language.

 Second language learners usually have more opportunities to use the target language outside the classroom, which can help them to learn the language more quickly.